Our values define who we are as an organisation and what makes us distinctive. We believe in acting with courageous integrity. We are:

 Video: HSBC staff around the world explain what they enjoy about working for the bank.

 Our values reflect the best aspects of our 150-year heritage.
 They are critical to fulfilling our purpose of helping businesses to thrive, economies to prosper and people to realise their ambitions.

 The scale of our operations makes our values all the more important.
-We serve more than 47 million customers around the world, ranging from individuals to the largest of companies.
+We serve around 38 million customers worldwide, ranging from individuals to the largest of companies.
 We are committed to conducting our business in a way that delivers fair value to customers, strengthens our communities and helps ensure a properly functioning financial system.

-We employ more than a quarter of a million people, and provide opportunities for professional development and personal growth.
-Our people represent more than 150 nationalities and reflect our diversity and reach.
+We employ more than 230,000 people, and provide opportunities for professional development and personal growth.
+Our people speak 144 different languages in total, reflecting our diversity and reach.
 We value diversity as essential to who we are and our ability to fulfil our purpose.